 Correctly citing information sources is an important part of the research and writing process.
 Citation acknowledges the work of others and helps your readers identify and access the works you discovered and found valuable.

 Your professor/instructor may require that you follow a specific style manual.

 The IUB Libraries have copies of the major style manuals used on campus: American Psychological Association (APA), Modern Language Association (MLA), and Chicago Manual of Style.
 Inquire at a reference desk.

 Library Reference staff can offer some assistance as you write citations.
 We find that the most productive way to consult with a librarian is to first write the citations yourself, then come in person to the library's reference desk with your bibliographic information.
 We are not experts, but will give you our best effort.
-Of course, your professor/course instructor is the final arbiter on citation accuracy since s/he is assigning the grade!
+Of course, your professor/course instructor is the final arbiter on citation accuracy.

 As with published materials, archival sources used in research need to be cited, whether you simply make reference to a source, quote directly from it, paraphrase it, or reproduce an image in your work.
 The form that your citation takes is determined both by where it appears in your paper and by the citation format required by your professor or research discipline.
 See the drop-down menus at left for examples of citing archival sources using APA, MLA and Chicago citation styles.

 Regardless of which format you use, citations of archival materials typically include six key elements: